ximenavf92/aiga-unidos/src/speakers/eduardo-juarez.md

     url: 'http://eddiethecreative.com/'
 ---

-Eduardo Juarez is a creative designer and currently an art director at AMG.
-Obsessed with design, he works on anything TV, print, digital, web and motion design.
-He is a blend of engine oil, street art and sneakers.
-He has worked with clients like H-E-B, The McNay Art Museum, Alamo Colleges, Valero Alamo Bowl and Freetail Brewing.
+Eduardo Juarez is a creative designer and currently an Art Director at AMG.
+Experience in TV, print, digital, web, and motion design.
+Has worked with clients such as H-E-B, The McNay Art Museum, Alamo Colleges, Valero Alamo Bowl, and Freetail Brewing Company.
+Fluent in both English and Spanish and overall just trying to make his 15-year-old self proud.